Duenke/ISTAPRO/ISTAPRO09-B.md

 1. The use case continues.

 9A2.
 The problem cannot be diagnosed remotely and the technician requires user input to resolve the issue.
-1. The technician contacts the user via email, requesting telephone confrencing.
+1. The technician contacts the user via email, requesting telephone conferencing.
 1. The user calls the technician.
 1. The technician guides the user step by step, gathering information over the phone about the issue.
 1. The use case continues.